A Bit About Me

 Writer

-I was selected as a Content Team Editor, where I led and edited for a team of two photographers and two writers in their pursuit of journalism.
-As an editor, I also created stories for the publication, notably I wrote the issue 2 editorial.
+My junior year, I was selected as a Content Team Editor, where I led and edited for a team of two photographers and two writers.
+Further, I continued producing stories of my own, such as the second Issue's editoral!

-I joined The Muse my sophomore year of high school as a coverage staffer.
-Throughout my first year I wrote opinion, Alt Format, and informative storieson the website and on the print issuesto help educate my school community.
+My sophomore year, I joined The Muse newsmagazine as a coverage staffer.
+As a coverage staffer, I wrote opinion, alt-format, and informative stories (in print + web) to help educate my school community.

-Out of everything I could have been, I never saw myself as a journalist.
-Maybe it was the fact that writing an article did not seem very interesting, or that other possible paths I could have taken looked more appealing.
-So maybe journalism found me?
+Out of everything I could have been, I never expected to see myself as a journalist.
+Maybe writing an article did not seem exciting, or maybe other paths simply felt more appealing.
+In a way, journalism found me.